I’m tired of getting blown off in commercial sales!

 Hi Steve,

 I’m getting really frustrated.
-The managers I visit keep telling me to just send them some literature.
-I DON’T HAVE LITERATURE!
-What I do have is the cleaning skills to make their floor shine and the drive to be making face-to-face calls.
-What do I do?
+After attending SFS I got all excited about adding regular commercial contracts to my business.
+But the managers I visit keep telling me to just send them some literature.
+I DON’T EVEN HAVE LITERATURE!
+(Right now anyway!)
+What I do have is the cleaning skills to make their floor and carpets shine and the drive to be making face-to-face calls.
+How can I overcome inertia from managers?

 Thanks in advance,